 Your appointment is arranged with you by phone or post.
 Or you might book your own appointment online.
 Your GP will explain what to do if this is an option for you.

-Some of the UK nation have targets around how quickly you will be seen.
+Some of the UK nations have targets around how quickly you will be seen.

 In England, an urgent referral means that you should see a specialist within 2 weeks.
 In Northern Ireland, the 2 week wait ONLY applies if you are referred for suspected breast cancer.